Upperlands: Education

+Ampertaine Primary School is the local controlled primary school and educates around 120 pupils.
+The school was most recently inspected by the Education and Training Inspectorate in November 2016.

 Transport

-Upperlands railway station opened on 18 December 1880, closed for passenger traffic on 28 August 1950 and finally closed on 1 October 1959.
+The Northern Counties Committee's Derry Central Railway served Upperlands.
+Upperlands railway station opened on 18 December 1880, closed for passenger traffic on 28 August 1950 and finally closed on 1 October 1959 when the Ulster Transport Authority closed the Derry Central.
+The railway also had a spur to the linen mill.

+Ulsterbus operates the 116 and 116b between Coleraine and Maghera.

+Demography

 2001 Census

 Upperlands is classified as a small village or hamlet by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).

-On Census day (29 April 2011) there were 561 people living in Upperlands.
+On Census day (29 April 2001) there were 535 people living in Upperlands.
 Of these: